f3-factory/F3com-data/databases/main.md

 F3 is smart enough to know that if you're passing an array of SQL instructions, this indicates a SQL batch transaction.
 You don't have to worry about SQL rollbacks and commits because the framework will automatically revert to the initial state of the database if any error occurs during the transaction.
 If successful, F3 commits all changes made to the database.

-You can also start and end a transaction programmatically:-
+You can also start and end a transaction programmatically:

 ``` php
 $db->begin();